emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 10 years later, there isn't a commonly deployed framework for energy management of network devices components.
 Despite this, there migh be enough information in EMAN documents to standard the identification of components which "migrated to sustainability" in a legacy device.

-Energy Object Context MIB, rfcrfc7461, is a reasonable starting point as it provides identification and context definitions which can to be reuse.
+Energy Object Context MIB, rfcrfc7461, is a reasonable starting point as it provides identification and context definitions which can be reused to describe these components.

 # Use Cases